 Sources: Survey conducted by Serena Software at the Agile 2012 Conference in Dallas 7th State of Agile Development Survey by VersionOne

 There are several ways to develop software, two of the most prominent methods being waterfall and Agile.
 And as anytime there are two ways to go about something, a debate rages about which is best.
 Does it matter really?
 Doesn’t either way give you a product?
 We’ll let you decide.
-Today, we’re arming you with information about both waterfall and Agile methodologies so that you can make an informed decision as to what you think is best.
+Today, we’re arming you with information about both waterfall and Agile methodology so that you can make an informed decision as to what you think is best.

 What is the Waterfall methodology?